arc blue

 Entry Requirements

-• NC in Engineering
+• NC in Electrical Engineering (Level 6)

-• Higher Maths
+• Higher Mathematics

 • Relevant industrial experience